Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Conclusion

 The work presented here opens numerous possible research directions.
 I list only a few below. \begin{itemize} \item {\bf New forms of non-ergodicity--} The complete theory presented here allows not only for study of known forms of non-ergodicity, it can help in classifying and generating models with novel types of non-ergodicity.
 For instance, Hilbert space fragmentation is identified with the existence of crypto-local conservation laws in such models and quantum many-body scars with projected-local dynamical symmetries.
 Can one have a model with quantities that are of both types, i.e. a projected crypto-local dynamical symmetry?
 This would imply a fragmented scar, i.e. dynamics that has local oscillating memory for certain initial states.

-\item {\bf Constructing transient dynamical symmetries --} Transient dynamical symmetries play an important role in the type of transport a system may have, e.g. diffusive, super-diffusive, etc. To the best of my knowledge transient dynamical symmetries dictating the finite time dynamics have not been identified.
+\item {\bf Constructing transient dynamical symmetries --} Transient dynamical symmetries, identified here, may play an important role in the type of transport a system has, e.g. diffusive, super-diffusive, etc. To the best of my knowledge transient dynamical symmetries dictating the finite time dynamics have not been identified.
 However, superficially similar structures are known.
-For instance, in few-body bosonic modes one may have quasi-normal modes (e.g. \cite{CatQUBIT}), i.e. metastable decaying eigenmodes of the Hamiltonian with complex energy (that is not self-adjoint due to being unbounded) \cite{spectraltheory}.
+For instance, in few-body bosonic models one may have quasi-normal modes (e.g. \cite{CatQUBIT}), i.e. metastable decaying eigenmodes of the Hamiltonian with complex energy (that is not self-adjoint due to being unbounded) \cite{spectraltheory}.
 One may attempt to find transient dynamical symmetries by adapting the procedure of \cite{Prosennumerical,Thivan,SarkarBuca} to imaginary frequency.
 Likewise, in \cite{Zala} and \cite{Fagotti_2014} prethermalization was studied by having a prethermal Hamiltonian as a transient conservation law.
 This could be a starting point for a theory of prethermalization based on transient dynamical symmetries.

 \item {\bf Scarring phase transitions --} The existence of a novel phase transition between weak ergodicity breaking (non-stationary dynamics) and ergodicity has been proven here.
 It is distinct from thermodynamic phase transitions because it happens because projected-local operators stop being pseudolocal when one smoothly various the chemical potential rather than being a discontinuity in the equilibrium state itself.
 What is the nature of this phase transition in terms of e.g. universality classes?